-In summary, with a 207Bi source an energy resolution of 15-20 keV and an energy threshold of 150 keV were obtained for the Mesytec electronic, compared to a FWHM of 100 keV and a threshold of 300 keV for Multi Channel Systems electronics.
-Since conversion electron spectroscopy studies are also part of the
+In summary, with a Bi source an energy resolution of 15-20keV (FWHM) and an energy threshold of 150keV were obtained for the Mesytec electronics, compared to a FWHM of 100keV and a threshold of 300keV for Multi Channel Systems electronics.
+Since conversion electron spectroscopy studies are also part of the RISING Stopped Beam campaign the Mesytec electronic was selected for the readout of the DSSSDs.